Theatre And FILM PRODUCTION Program

-The Arkansas Tech University Theatre program offers a Bachelor of Arts in Communication with Theatre Option.
-This BA is a full 33-hour major to prepare students for a variety of careers including professional theatre, educational theatre, or other performance-related careers.
-In 2019, the Program added an additional film emphasis.
+The ATU Program in Theatre and Film Production offers a Bachelor of Arts in Communication with a Theatre Option.
+This BA is a full 33-hour major to prepare students for a variety of careers including professional theatre, educational theatre, social media influencing, or other performance-related careers.

-For more information on the courses included in the program, please see the following resources: Undergraduate Course Catalog, 2019-2020 Degree Map - Bachelor of Arts in Communication with Theatre Option.
+For more information on the courses included in the program, please see the Undergraduate Course Catalog.

 Arkansas Radio Theatre